CuteKitty0000/PhisherAndroid/README.md

 ### Android Phishing Simulation Framework for Cybersecurity Education

 PhisherAndroid is an **Android-based credential capture and phishing simulation tool** built for **cybersecurity awareness, red-team training, and authorized penetration testing**.
-It showcases how realistic login pages and social engineering techniques can be used to deceive users—**strictly in controlled and legal environments**.
+It demonstrates how realistic login pages and social engineering techniques can deceive users — **strictly in controlled and legal environments**.

 > ⚠️ **DISCLAIMER**
 > This project is intended **ONLY** for educational purposes, security research, and authorized penetration testing.